 Georgia has approximately 3,500 peanut farmers.

-Georgia peanuts accounted for more than 20% of the state's agricultural income.
+Georgia peanuts accounted for 23% of the state's row and forage crops income.

 The peanut industry contributes more than 50,000 jobs in Georgia.